Best Rat Traps for Home (2026): 5 Picks Compared

 Peanut butter applied as bait on a rat snap trapHow and Where to Place Rat Traps

 Trap placement matters more than trap brand.
-A perfect trap in the wrong spot will catch nothing for weeks.
+Even the best rat trap in the wrong spot can catch nothing for weeks.

 Rats run along walls — they don’t cross open spaces.
 Place traps with the trigger pedal closest to the wall, perpendicular to the wall, so the rat runs into the bait while moving along its normal route.
 Two traps placed about 2-3 feet apart, parallel to each other, create a kill zone that’s hard for rats to bypass.